 Class teacher - The majority of children with a Special Educational Need can have their needs managed by the class teacher.
-At High Street Primary Academy every teacher is a teacher of SEN. However, it may be necessary to have meetings with the SENCo as well as the class teacher at times throughout the year.
+At High Street Primary Academy every teacher is a teacher of SEN.

+However, it may be necessary to have meetings with the SENCo as well as the class teacher at times throughout the year.

-Special Educational Needs Coordinator - The purpose of this role is to monitor and ensure that class teachers effectively meeting the needs of children with Special Educational Needs.
+Special Educational Needs Coordinator/ Inclusion Leader - The purpose of this role is to monitor and ensure that class teachers effectively meeting the needs of children with Special Educational Needs.
 It is also to seek and utilise the support of outside agencies where necessary.
-Jules can also be contacted by email on jsanders@highstreet.plymouth.sch.uk
+Charlotte can also be contacted by email on high.st.primary.school@plymouth.gov.uk